dotnet/dotnet-docker/documentation/supported-tags.md

 ## Tag and image policies

+The following policies are used for the tag patterns we use.

-1. `<Major.Minor.Patch .NET Version>` - This tag pattern references an image with a specific `Major.Minor.Patch` .NET version.
+### `<Major.Minor.Patch .NET Version>` - This tag pattern references an image with a specific `Major.Minor.Patch` .NET version.

     **Examples**